 The Theatre Royal building will provide protection from the southerly winds to any outdoor area located to the north of the site.
 Pedestrian access / egress and any carparking on this side of the building will need to be cognisant of the southerly winds.
 During the winter months this facade will not receive direct sun light.

-receives reasonable daylight and morning sun throughout the year.
+The short eastern frontage to Stafford St receives reasonable daylight and morning sun throughout the year.